tej-kodur/Mental-Health-Score-Predictor/README.md

 4. Chronic Health Conditions
 5. General Health and Well-being

-The application employs a trained neural network model to calculate the mental health score, offering a seamless interface for users to input their data and receive a prediction instantly.
+The application employs a pre-trained novel neural network model named MHAPNet to calculate the mental health score, offering a seamless interface for users to input their data and receive a prediction instantly.

 ---